Skip to content

 1. Create the Memory Service: configure the storage backend (in-memory or Redis).

-3. Agent auto-invocation: the Agent manages memory automatically via built-in memory tools.
+4. Agent auto-invocation: the Agent manages memory automatically via registered memory tools.

 This provides: